-I featured Titi, my super fab friend and successful lifestyle & fashion blogger over at Titispassion.com a few months ago as part of the small business interview series and I'm happy to have her back as a guest blogger.
-This time she's sharing her tips on how to be fashionable and still save money.
+Meet Titi.
+A successful lifestyle & fashion blogger over at Titispassion.com.
+In this post, she's sharing her tips on how to be fashionable and still save money.
 In addition to her lifestyle & fashion blog, Titi is a wife and mother who also owns her own baking and catering business - Enjoy!

 Today, I will be sharing a few tips I have adopted over the last few years that have changed the way I shop.
 As a lifestyle blogger who heavily blogs on fashion I have learned a few tricks over the years too.
 Here are simple rules for you to follow if you want to build a killer wardrobe, long term.
 It will take a while, but it is well worth it.